 The best computer speakers are the Audioengine HD3

 When it comes to what the best option is, it’s hard to argue against the Audioengine HD3.
-The speakers are small enough to fit on even the smallest desk and won’t look out of place in a home office or a student dorm.
-The design isn’t going to blow you away as they’re just small boxes that sit on your desk, but they do look pretty sleek with or without the grill that snaps on magnetically to the front of the speaker.
+The speakers are slim enough to fit on even the smallest desk, and won’t look out of place in a home office or a student dorm.
+The design isn’t going to blow you away as they’re just small boxes that sit on your desk, but they do look pretty sleek with or without the grill that magnetically snaps onto the front of the speaker.

 Audioengine HD3Full Review

 The Audioengine HD3 speakers emphasize lower notes, but the mids sound fantastic.
 If you want to sing along to your favorite songs while cleaning the house, these are for you.
 The speakers sound good, but they fall short when compared to some other high-end studio monitors.
 So, why is it our top pick?
 Well, besides being able to hardwire these directly into your computer, these come with Bluetooth connectivity with aptX for higher quality streaming (or AAC if you’re on an iOS device).
 Switching between your computer and a friends smartphone is seamless and makes using them for fun that much easier.
 The downside to these speakers is pretty obvious, and it comes in the form of the price tag.
 But if you have money to invest, these won’t let you down.

-If you’re a student, you should probably get the Logitech MX Sound 2.0
+If you’re a student, you should probably get the Creative Pebble V3